In recent years, outsourcing real estate services has become a common way to do business much easier.

-Real estate agencies hiring virtual assistants have an edge from its competitors.
 Since repetitive and administrative tasks are delegated, business owners can focus on closing deals and contracts.
-They can also save a lot of resources and labour costs compared to hiring in-house teams.
+They can also save a lot of resources and labor costs compared to hiring in-house teams.

-Businesses can hire a real estate assistant for general duties.
+Businesses can hire a real estate assistant or local real estate agents for general duties.
 A real estate assistant deals mostly with administrative roles but can also handle more complex roles.

 What does a real estate assistant do